FMPRoRHTTP, or, making Filemaker interface with Rails over HTTP

 I’ve probably written a hundred render_not_found methods in my life as a Rails dev.
 Usually they just render a static file under /public, and maybe, if I’m feeling nice, give an XML response.
 No more!

-Remote Pair Programming: Part II: Sharing The Server
+Remote Pair Programming: Part II: Sharing the server

 In my last post I described how to use reverse ssh tunnels and screen -x to setup a remote pair programming environment.

-Remote Pair Programming: How We Do It
+Remote Pair Programming: How we do it

 There’s a lot of talk about remote pair programming, but the fact is it can be a pain to set up.
-Using iChat screen sharing is a popular method, but can feel a little cludgy, and doesn’t work for developers running linux.
+Using iChat screen sharing is a popular method, but can feel a little cludgy, and doesn’t work for developers running Linux.
 Here’s another method using reverse ssh tunnels and screen -x we use a lot at Beezwax.

 Here’s a synopsis of my findings on integrating Rails with FMP.